learn-co-curriculum/react-hooks-components-basics/README.md

 Take a moment to read that code line by line:

 - we declare a function, `Article`
-- we explicitly provide a return value of **JSX** (we tell React "Hey, when you want to put this component on the DOM, here is what it should become!")
+- the function has a return value of **JSX**, which is our way of telling React "Hey, when you want to put this component on the DOM, here is what it should become!"

-When React creates this element and adds it to the DOM, the resulting HTML will look just as you would expect:
+When React creates this element and adds it to the DOM, the resulting element will look just as you would expect:

 ```html
 <div>Dear Reader: Bjarne Stroustrup has the perfect lecture oration.</div>
 ```

-Let's see what it would look like, were we to only render this one component, in the DOM:
+Let's see what it would look like if we were to only render this one component in the DOM:

 ![component article example](https://curriculum-content.s3.amazonaws.com/react/component-article-example.png)

-Ok, that takes care of our `Article` part of our application.
+That takes care of our `Article` part of our application.
 Now let's make a component to display a single user's comment:

 ```jsx